Yemen's warring parties endorse truce from midnight as fighting rages

 The dominant Houthis shelled residential areas in the southern port of Aden overnight and pushed further into Yemen's eastern Hadramawt desert, the centre of the country's modest oil resources, fighting tribal militiamen, a local official said.

-The Saudi-led campaign of air strikes targeted the capital Sanaa on Friday and hit mainly central and southern cities overnight.
-On Thursday night, an air strike hit a school where internally displaced people have taken refuge in the southern province of Lahj, killing nine people and wounding 14 others, residents said.
+The Saudi-led campaign of air strikes targetted the capital Sanaa on Friday and hit mainly central and southern cities overnight.

 The Arab coalition has pounded the Houthis and their army allies from the air since March 26 as part of a bid to restore exiled president Hadi to power.
 The air raids and fighting have killed more than 3,000 people since then.